Postdoctoral Appointee in Computational Solid Mechanics

 - Location: Livermore, CA

 Job DescriptionThis posting will be open for application submissions for a minimum of seven (7) calendar days, including the ‘posting date’.
 Sandia reserves the right to extend the posting date at any time. : Sandia demonstrates its commitment to public safety in the national interest by requiring that all new hires be fully vaccinated or have an approved medical or religious accommodation before commencing employment.
 The requirement also applies to those who are telecommuting and working virtually.
-Any concerns about the ability to meet this requirement should be directed to HR Solutions at (505) 284-4700. : We are seeking a recent Ph.D graduate for a postdoctoral appointee position with education and training in computational solid mechanics.
-Your work could involve the following topics, constitutive theory and software tools to model material inelasticity and damage evolution, finite element technology, mesh adaptivity with state variable mapping, regularized fracture/failure, multiscale/multiphysics coupling, contact mechanics, and novel numerical methods.
-You will work within a collective team environment to aid in developing pioneering engineering analysis tools.
+Any concerns about the ability to meet this requirement should be directed to HR Solutions at (505) 284-4700. : We are seeking a recent Ph.D graduate for a postdoctoral appointee position in computational solid mechanics.
+Your work will involve developing theory and software in one or more of the following domains: constitutive modeling of material inelasticity and damage evolution, finite element technology, mesh adaptivity with state variable mapping, regularized fracture/failure, multiscale/multiphysics coupling, contact mechanics, and novel numerical methods.
+You will work within a multidisciplinary team environment to advance understanding and modeling capabilities to support high-consequence engineering analysis for various national security and energy applications.

 The Mechanics of Materials Department performs experimental and analytical studies to characterize and predict the thermal-mechanical behavior of materials, from atoms to continuum, specializing in fracture and failure.
 Our experimental work covers the spectrum of discovery to characterization to model validation.
 Motivated by observations, we develop mathematical models to simulate material responses under various loading and environmental conditions.
 The fidelity of our models and simulations varies from atomic to continuum scales.
 We develop numerical methodologies so that our material models can be implemented in high-performance computing simulations.
 Our experimental capabilities include characterizing materials over a wide range of temperatures and strain rates, developing micro- and nanoscale strain and displacement diagnostics, and testing subsystems to support model validations.